Q: How can I find out more about Sequoia and Kings Canyon National Park?

 Q: Where is the General Sherman?

 A: The General Sherman is in Sequoia National Park.
-You’re receive a map at the entrance station in Ash Mountain indicating where the tree is located.
+You’ll receive a map at the entrance station in Ash Mountain indicating where the tree is located.
 It will take about 45 minutes to reach the General Sherman Tree after entering the park entrance because of the curving roads.

 Q: Where can I buy souvenirs?